The Legal Line between Porn and Prostitution

 cannot have sexual relations with the audience.

-the latter in our view.
-There was no film here as in Freeman to distance the
+to the latter in our view.
+There was no film here as in Freeman to distance

-observer temporally and physically from the performers; here the customer was
+the observer temporally and physically from the performers; here the customer

-temporally present, distanced only by the intervening glass.
-In Freeman the film
+was temporally present, distanced only by the intervening glass.
+In Freeman

-was the commercial product, an inescapable subject of obscenity analysis.
-Here
+the film was the commercial product, an inescapable subject of obscenity analysis.

-the commercial product was a live sex show in a setting that facilitated and
+Here the commercial product was a live sex show in a setting that facilitated

 This case resembles Maita in the presence of the consumer.
 It is more difficult